nickpnevmati/Photographic-Mosaic/README.md

-# AutoCollage
+# Photographic Mosaic
-MATLAB code that takes a set of images and reconstructs an image using the dataset as the new "pixels"
+Reconstructs a target image using a given dataset of images by using them as "pixels"